WSJ: West Urges Ukraine to Set Achievable War Goals for Next Year

 AI

 As discussions about a negotiated settlement become more common, senior European officials have stated that a full victory for Ukraine would require hundreds of billions of dollars in aid from the West, which they are not prepared to provide.
-President Volodymyr is set to visit the U.S. later this month to present a victory plan to and discuss it with both presidential candidates.
+President Volodymyr Zelensky is set to visit the U.S. later this month to present a victory plan to and discuss it with both presidential candidates.

-While the details of the plan have not been revealed, Zelensky has mentioned one key point being Ukraine’s incursion into as a form of pressure on Russian President Vladimir Putin.
+While the details of the plan have not been revealed, Zelensky has mentioned one key point being Ukraine’s incursion into Oblast as a form of pressure on Russian President Putin.
 However, despite this operation allegedly seizing some territory, Russia continues to maintain its pressure in Ukraine’s east and recent reports suggest a new counterattack in Kursk Oblast.

-Moscow has stated that Ukraine must give up on occupied territory and cede additional ground as conditions for talks, while Kyiv’s 10-point peace formula includes a complete Russian withdrawal from the country.
-Despite Kyiv’s efforts to invite Russia to an upcoming peace summit, Moscow has shown no interest in accepting the invitation.
+Moscow has stated that Ukraine must give up on territory and cede additional ground as conditions for talks, while Kyiv’s 10-point peace formula includes a complete Russian withdrawal from the country.
+Despite Kyiv’s efforts to invite Russia to upcoming peace summit, Moscow has shown no interest in accepting the invitation.

 Read More @ kyivindependent.com